 A \emph{large language model (LLM)} is a neural network trained on hundreds of gigabytes or even terabytes of data.
 Code LLMs are trained on source code (and often natural language documents too), which allows them to generate code from comments, comments from code, more code from code, and so on.
 LLM training takes significant resources: StarCoderBase was trained on approximately 800GB of code, which took three weeks on a cluster of 512 NVIDIA A100 GPUs.

 The only way to build a training set of this scale is to scrape public repositories of code.
-There are a handful of public training sets that are based on GitHub~\cite{polycoder,bigquery-code-dataset}, but the largest and most recent is \emph{The Stack}~\cite{kocetkov:the-stack}.
+There are a handful of public training sets that are based on GitHub~\cite{polycoder,bigquery-code-dataset}, and \emph{The Stack}~\cite{kocetkov:the-stack} is a recent example.
 The Stack v1.2 has 3TB of permissively licensed source code for 358 programming languages.
 It was constructed in 2022, and has since been used to train several Code LLMs~\cite{allal:santacoder,replit-code,nijkamp2023codegen2}, including StarCoderBase.
-Specifically, StarCoderBase was trained on a subset of The Stack consisting of 86 programming languages.
+Specifically, StarCoderBase was trained on a filtered subset of The Stack consisting of 86 programming languages.

 \paragraph{The StarCoder model family} StarCoder is a family of models that are available at several sizes~\cite{li:starcoder}.
-The largest and most capable model is the family is called StarCoderBase: it has 15B parameters, which requires a capable GPU to run inference with reasonable latency.
+The largest and most capable model in the family is called StarCoderBase, which has 15B parameters.
 There are smaller versions of StarCoderBase that were trained on exactly the same data.
 To make use of limited GPU resources, we use the smallest model, StarCoderBase-1B, for most experiments in this paper.
 However, we also show that our results generalize to StarCoderBase-15B.
 There is also a model in the StarCoder family that is just named StarCoder: it is StarCoderBase-15B specialized to excel at Python.\footnote{StarCoder fine-tunes StarCoderBase-15B on two more epochs of Python data from The Stack.} This paper uses StarCoderBase-15B for translations to low-resource languages, and StarCoder-15B for Python test generation.

 \paragraph{The Code Llama model family}